joshpmcghee/gadabout/README.md

 # Gadabout
-A swiss army knife gem for the Hashicorp Nomad job scheduler.
+A Swiss army knife gem for the Hashicorp Nomad job scheduler.

 ## Gadabout::Client
 A simple API client for Nomad.